 I love road trips, and for each and every one I take I make sure to be prepared with all the road trip essentials.
 I have taken road trips anywhere in the world.
 The most fun one was with with my sister: we rented a car in Mexico and drove from San Cristobal to Cancun and all around Yucatan.

-However, preparing for a longer road trip is easier said than done.
 I know from experience that there is always something I may forget, but I now typically write down a road trip packing list, so that I can check it in order to make sure I have everything I need.
-Feel free to use it as a cheat sheet for all any road trip necessities.
-I guarantee that all road trips will be a memorable one.
+Feel free to use it as a cheat sheet for all the road trip essentials you will need to take with you.

 13 Road Trip Essentials For The Perfect Summer Road Trip

 Sounds obvious, right?
 Well it is not.
 My sister has recently been to Crete with her husband.
 She was meant to rent a car, except when she pulled out her license she realized it had expired more than a year ago.
 In fact, she had been driving her car around Sardinia on an expired license for a long time!
 Good thing her husband could drive the car, but the minute she got home she had to go to renew her license.
 Having a valid license is one of the most basic things for a road trip.